Young Nudy

 Quantavious Tavario Thomas (born December 17, 1992), known professionally as Young Nudy, is an American rapper and singer.
 Based in Atlanta, Georgia, he is the cousin of fellow rapper 21 Savage.
 Thomas signed with RCA Records to release his debut studio album Anyways (2020), which was followed by Dr. Ev4l (2021), Rich Shooter (2021), EA Monster (2022), and Gumbo (2023).
 The latter spawned the single "Peaches and Eggplants" (featuring 21 Savage), which peaked within the top 40 of the Billboard Hot 100.

 Thomas initially gained fame for his Slimeball mixtape series, which led to him to sign with RCA and Same Plate Entertainment to release Slimeball 3 in 2018.
 His collaborative album with Pi'erre Bourne, Sli'merre (2019), became his breakout project and peaked at number 63 on the Billboard 200.
 During this time, he also became known for his unreleased song "Pissy Pamper" (with Pi'erre Bourne featuring Playboi Carti), which became a viral Internet meme following its leak that same year.
-Also in 2019, he guest appeared on Dreamville Records' single "Down Bad," which became his first entry—at number 64—on the Billboard Hot 100.
+Also in 2019, he guest appeared on Dreamville Records' single "Down Bad", which became his first entry—at number 64—on the Billboard Hot 100.

 Early life

-Thomas was born in East Atlanta, DeKalb County, Georgia, and lived in the Paradise East Apartments.
-He grew up on the Southern Eastside of Atlanta.
+Thomas was born on December 17, 1992, on the east side of Atlanta, Georgia.
+He lived in the Paradise East Apartments.
 He is a cousin of 21 Savage.
 Thomas grew up with his mother, but says he had a closer relationship with his grandparents.
 He is of Jamaican descent.

 Career

 2015–2018: Slimeball 2, Nudy Land, and Slimeball 3

 In 2015, Thomas was featured on 21 Savage's song "Air It Out".
 Later that year, Thomas released the collaborative mixtape Paradise 2 East Atlanta with rapper Kourtney Money.
-In 2017, Thomas released the sequel to Slimeball: Slimeball 2, which featured artists including m Juicy J, Peso, 21 Savage Kourtney Money, as well as production by Metro Boomin, Pi'erre Bourne, and Richie Souf.
+In 2017, Thomas released the sequel to Slimeball: Slimeball 2, which featured artists including Juicy J, Drugrixh Peso, 21 Savage, Kourtney Money, as well as production by Metro Boomin, Pi'erre Bourne, and Richie Souf.
 Its lead single, "EA" (featuring 21 Savage) garnered 146 million streams on Spotify, and was certified Platinum by the Recording Industry Association of America (RIAA).

 In late 2017, Thomas released the Nudy Land mixtape, which featured rappers Offset and Lil Yachty.
-It was once more produced by Pierre Bourne.
+It was once more produced by Pi'erre Bourne.

 Prior to the release of Slimeball 3, Thomas signed a multi-million dollar, four-album record deal with Paradise East Records, RCA Records and Same Plate Entertainment.

 In August 2018, Thomas released the 14-track Slimeball 3 mixtape, as the sequel to the previous Slimeballs.
 The mixtape featured production by Pi'erre Bourne, Metro, Wheezy, 13teen and Maaly Raw, among others.
 Previous singles "Do That" and "Sherbert" were among the 14 tracks on the mixtape.
 The mixtape became Thomas's first charting project on the Billboard 200, peaking at number 146.
 The project has a total of over 18 million streams on Apple Music as of May 2019.